-- Student Portal: For accessing student induction, study skills support, careers and employability resources, and student wellbeing advice. - The Virtual Learning Environment (VLE): This gives access to information about the programme and its modules (including, for each module, introductory videos or podcasts, e-books, book chapters and articles, reading guidance notes, discussion forums, and information about assessment). - The VLE also includes a range of additional study resources such as: - Online student café and discussion areas which allow students to communicate with each other.

-- 'Ask the Programme team' facility: This is provided by means of a button on the VLE home page which links to a dedicated email address. - Past examination papers and Examiners' guidelines: These provide generic feedback from assessment. - Student Guide: This provides information which is common to all students and gives guidance on a range of matters from the start of a student's relationship with the University of London through to their graduation. - Programme Regulations. - The Online Library: This provides a range of full-text, multidisciplinary databases where students can access books and journal articles. - University of London library: Registered students may use the resources located within the Senate House library. - A University of London email account and web area for personal information management.
+- The Virtual Learning Environment (VLE): This gives access to information about the programme and its modules (including, for each module, introductory videos or podcasts, e-books, book chapters and articles, reading guidance notes, discussion forums, and information about assessment). - The VLE also includes a range of additional study resources such as: - Online student discussion areas which allow students to communicate with each other. - 'Ask the Programme team' facility: This is provided by means of a button on the VLE home page which links to a dedicated email address. - Past examination papers and Examiners' guidelines: These provide advice on answering examination questions. - Programme Regulations. - The Online Library: This provides a range of full-text, multidisciplinary databases where students can access books and journal articles. - University of London library: Registered students may use the resources located within the Senate House library. - A University of London email account and web area for personal information management. - University of London Careers Service offers tailored careers and employability support to students whatever their course, wherever they are studying, and whether they are starting, developing, or changing their career.
+Support includes webinars led by careers consultants, employer and alumni panel events and a range of online careers resources.